top of page

 Proactive Maintenance Saves Money and Water

-The best way to avoid emergency sprinkler repair in Lubbock is through regular, preventative maintenance.
-A well cared for system runs more efficiently, lasts longer, and saves you from costly surprises.
+The best way to avoid an emergency call for sprinkler repair Lubbock is through regular, preventative maintenance.
+A well maintained system runs more efficiently, lasts longer, and saves you from costly surprises.

 In Texas, any sprinkler system connected to a public water supply must have a backflow prevention device.
 This crucial component prevents contaminated water from your lawn from siphoning back into your drinking water.
 In Lubbock, these devices must undergo backflow testing periodically by a licensed Backflow Prevention Assembly Tester (BPAT).
-Skipping this test can lead to safety risks and potential fines.
+If the device fails, it must be professionally repaired or replaced to protect the public water supply and keep your property in compliance.

 Winterization is Key

 Lubbock winters bring freezing temperatures that can wreak havoc on an irrigation system.
 Water left in pipes can freeze, expand, and crack PVC lines and sprinkler heads.
-Installing automatic drain valves at low points in your system can help empty the lines after each use.
-However, a full professional winterization using an air compressor to blow out all the water is the most effective way to prevent freeze damage.
+A full professional winterization using an air compressor to blow out all the water is the most effective way to prevent freeze damage.

 The Value of a Seasonal Maintenance Plan

 The easiest way to handle all of this is with a seasonal maintenance plan.
-Companies like M&M Sprinklers offer programs that include spring start ups, mid season check ups, controller adjustments, and fall winterization.
+Companies like M&M Sprinklers offer programs that include spring startups, mid season checkups, controller adjustments, and fall winterization.
 A technician inspects every part of your system, catches small problems before they become big ones, and optimizes your schedule for maximum water savings.
-This proactive approach provides peace of mind and often pays for itself in reduced water bills and avoided repair costs.

 Frequently Asked Questions